splynx/docs/files/en/payment_systems/sagepay_pay_now/sagepay_pay_now.md

 ![1.png](14.png)

-If everything went well, you will see status of invoice as "Paid" (portal and admin):
+If everything went well, you will see status of invoice as "Paid" (portal and admin).

+Also if in SagePay module settings entry points(widgets) enabled you will see this widget on customer portal:
 ![1.png](15.png)